phpearth/conduct/conduct.md

 the community members.

-**Affiliate links and paid promotions**: When a post contains an affiliate link or a paid promotion, it must be clear to the user by adding additional info of "this is a an affiliate link/paid promotion" or similar in the post description.
+**Affiliate links and paid promotions**: When a post contains an affiliate link or a paid promotion, it must be clear to the user by adding additional info like "this is a an affiliate link/paid promotion" or similar in the post description.

 **Private messaging**.
 Avoid sending commercial, support questions, or similar